AgDataNomad/plotPlotR/readme.md

 set of functions that are simple for R users to create or manipulate plot boundaries.
 Users who may not be familiar with spatial data or want functions that can be used easily, repeatedly can use this package.

+Agricultural research and farm management are increasingly becoming digital.
+Depending on the applications, the equipment used in farm operations and data collection are connected to the internet, satellites and generates rich meta-data.
+These meta-data has the potential to become key research support tools that generates new opportunity.

 ## Installation